How To Change a Serpentine Belt, Tensioner, & Idler Pulley

 Remove the bolts securing the tensioner and then bolt the new one in place

 To remove the tensioner, you’ll remove the bolt or bolts securing it.
 Be sure to keep those bolts in case your new tensioner doesn’t include them.
+Note the orientation of the old tensioner, as well as any locating pins or areas on the engine to ensure you can easily install your new tensioner.

 remove the idler pulley

-Do It Right: Any time you install an idler pulley, be sure the bolt is torqued to manufacturer's specifications.
+Do It Right: Any time you install an idler pulley, be sure the bolt is torqued to the manufacturer's specifications.

 Clean the pulley before installing a new belt